 To start you building up your health right away, we make this absolutely FREE offer.
 Purchase a package of Ironized Yeast tablets at once, cut out seal on box and mail it to us with a clipping of this paragraph.
 We will send you a fascinating new book on health, "New Facts About Your Body."
 Remember, results with the very first package-or your money refunded.
-Sold by all good drugsists, Ironized Yeast Company, Inc., Dept. 33, Atlanta, Ga.
+Sold by all good drugsits.
+Ironized Yeast Company, Inc. Dept. 33, Atlanta, Ga.

-FRENCH and color your hair at the sametime, e with SHAMPO-KOLOR.
-Can't fade WAY oots, leaves hair soft, natural; permits ave.
-Free Book.
+COLOR YOUR HAIR THE NEW FRENCH WAY leaves hair soft, natural; permits Free Book.
 Monsieur Valligny, Dpt.
-39-A. 254 W. 31St., N.Y.
-COLOR YOUR HA FROM PAINFL BACKACHE Caused by Tired Kidneys Caused by Tired Kidneys Many of those gnawing, nagging, painful backaches people blame on colds or strains are often caused by tired kidneys-and may be relieved when treated in the right way.
-The kidneys are one of Nature's chief ways of taking acids and wastes out of the blood, A healthy person should pass about 3 pints a day and so get rid of more than 3 pounds of waste matter.
+39-A, 254 W. 31SL, N.Y.
+APPY RELIE FROM PAINFUL BACKACHE Caused by Tired Kidneys Caused by Tired Kidneys Many of those gnawing, nagging, painful backaches people blame on colds or strains are often caused by tired kidneys-and may be relieved when treated in the right way.
+The kidneys are one of Nature's chief ways of taking acids and wastes out of the blood.
+A healthy person should pass about 3 pints a day and so get rid of more than 3 pounds of waste matter.
 If the 15 miles of kidney tubes and filters don't work well, this waste stays in the body and may become poisonous.
 It may start nagging backaches, leg pains, loss of pep and energy, getting up nights, swelling, puffiness under the eyes, headaches and dizziness.
 Don't let it lay you up.
-Ask your druggist for Doan's Pills- used successfully by millions for over 40 years.
+Ask your druggist for Doan's Pills-used successfully by millions for over 40 years.
 They give happy relief and will help to flush out the 15 miles of kidney tubes.
 Get Doan's Pills.